Johan Trondsen

 Johan Trondsen (26 July 1922 – 4 March 2018) was a Norwegian politician for the Liberal Party and the Liberal People's Party.

 He served as a deputy representative to the Parliament of Norway from Telemark during the term 1961-1965.
 In total he met during 10 days of parliamentary session.
 In 1973 he stood for election for the Liberal People's Party, as second candidate behind Sigurd Kalheim.

-He was a bailiff in Nissedal.
+He was a bailiff in Nissedal Municipality.
 From 1985 to 1992 he was a board member of the Norwegian Police Academy.